Income protection insurance

 -

-An insurer may be reluctant to meet a claim if the customer's condition hasn’t been clearly diagnosed.
+You may be reluctant to meet a claim if the customer's condition hasn’t been clearly diagnosed.
 However, diagnosis isn’t usually a contractual requirement of these policies.
 We wouldn’t decide against upholding a complaint just because a diagnosis hadn’t been made.

 Using evidence to assess a customer’s ability

-When looking at the customers ability to perform a job, we’ll need to see evidence.
+When looking at the customer’s ability to perform a job, we’ll need to see evidence.
 This evidence comes in several forms, including:

 -